irgroup-classrooms/individual-assignments-j-christiann/assignments/01/markdown.md

 ## Code:
 `print("Hello World!")`

-I need to emphasize on ==the importance of achieving good grades this semester==.
+I need to emphasize on <mark>the importance of achieving good grades this semester</mark>.

 ~~Failure is an option~~